eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 # Shared classes cache diagnostic utilities

 These utilities display information about the contents of a shared classes cache.
 Run the utilities by specifying them as suboptions of `-Xshareclasses`.
 The utilities run on the default cache unless you specify a cache by adding the `name=<cache_name>` suboption.
+For layered caches, some information is shown for the top layer cache only, and some is shown for all layers combined.
+To see information for the top layer cache only, use [`printTopLayerStats=all`](#printtoplayerstats).

 ## `printAllStats`